mozilla/addon-sdk/packages/addon-kit/docs/passwords.md

 @prop [url] {string}
 The `url` to which the login applies, formatted as a URL (for example, "http://www.site.com").
-A port number (":123") may be appended. (`url` should not include path from the full URL, it will be stripped out if included).
+A port number (":123") may be appended.

+_Please note: `http`, `https` and `ftp` URLs should not include path from the full URL, it will be stripped out if included._

 @prop [formSubmitURL] {string}
 The URL a form-based login was submitted to.
 For logins obtained from HTML